 - User Profiles (optional, only required for collecting user information)

-- Upload and install the Guest User plugin first.
+Note You must upload and install the Guest User plugin before installing and activating Contribution!
 If you have uploaded the other plugins first, you will see in the plugin directory that you cannot install other Contribution-related plugins until Guest User is installed first.

 Guest User Configuration